Ofatumumab (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, an infection, or a history of hepatitis B.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, any type of infection, a weak immune system, or a history of hepatitis B infection.

 - This medicine may cause the following problems: